gavv/gavv.github.io/content/about.md

 I'm an open-source and Linux enthusiast, enjoying systems programming, networking, and audio.

 In recent times me and my girlfriend are nomading freelancers.
-Besides computers, I'm a not professional but passionate bike tourist.
+Besides computers, I'm a not professional but passionate bike and hike tourist.

 You can contact me via victor@enise.org.